 Group Swim Lessons

-Two lessons per week for two consecutive weeks.
+Two lessons per week for three consecutive weeks.
 The cost of these lessons are $70 for family/child and $80 for adults.

 How to Register